 How Efficient are Solar Panels of Tomorrow

 Solar power continues to develop as we aim to reach higher efficiencies and lower production costs.
-The question of how efficient are solar panels now extends not just to silicon based solar panels but to other materials as well.
-Materials such as Selenium, Gallium and Cadmium are also possible for use in solar panels.
-Crystal solar panels have by far the best efficiency in commercial applications while thin film solar panels need less materials of construction.
+The question of how efficient are solar panels now extends not just to silicon-based solar panels but to other materials as well.
+Materials such as Selenium, Gallium, and Cadmium are also possible for use in solar panels.
+Crystal solar panels have by far the best efficiency in commercial applications while thin-film solar panels need fewer materials of construction.

 Knowing how efficient are solar panels will also help in looking for ways to achieve the highest efficiency.
 Concentrating sunlight as well as combining types of solar panels may help in achieving this efficiency.
 While for now, we may still be wondering how efficient are solar panels, with developments continuing to be made we may soon instead ask how we can use solar power in our everyday lives.